Skip to content

 CommandDescriptionDisableable

-/filtersList all chat filters.
+/filtersList all active filters

 /addfilter